 ,

-The internet is a vast and ever-growing network of computers that connects people worldwide via the Internet protocol suite (TCP/IP).
-This digital network revolutionized the way we communicate, do business and access information.
+The Internet is a vast and ever-growing network of computers that connects people worldwide via the Internet Protocol Suite.
+This digital network revolutionized the way humans communicate, do business and access information.
 But how did it all start?
-Below, we’ll take a brief look at the history of the internet and its evolution over time.

 How the Internet Has Evolved